camunda-community-hub/camunda-community-pluginstore/README.md

 ```

 As a result you will find a `store.war` file in the `target` folder.
-In case you don't want to build the war file yourself, you can just
-take the [version](./store.war) in the root directory of this repository.

 Copy the .war file to the webapps folder of your shared application
 server.
 For instance, on Tomcat you would copy it to the